-Most Willamette courses carry one (1) credit; some courses are worth one-half (.5) or one-quarter (.25) credit.
-While you are considered a full-time student if you enroll in at least three credits per semester, the normal course load per semester is four credits in "solid" subjects.
-[NOTE: One Willamette credit is equal to four semester hours; one-half and one-quarter credits are worth two and one semester hour(s) respectively.]
-In addition to the normal load of four "solid" courses, you may add in a partial credit course (.25 to .5) as well, for a total of up to four and one-half credits per semester.
-If you are taking an ensemble or activity course (Chamber Orchestra or Aerobics, for example) which has an "X" as part of the course number, you may add this above the 4.5 credits in a semester without incurring an additional tuition charge.
+Most Willamette courses carry four (4) credits; some courses are worth two (2) or one (1) credit.
+While you are considered a full-time student if you enroll in at least twelve credits per semester, the normal course load per semester is sixteen credits in "solid" subjects.
+In addition to the normal load of four "solid" courses, you may add in a partial credit course (1 to 2) as well, for a total of up to eighteen credits per semester.
+If you are taking an ensemble or activity course (Chamber Orchestra or Aerobics, for example) which has an "X" as part of the course number, you may add this above the 18 credits in a semester without incurring an additional tuition charge.

-As you plan your fall schedule, keep in mind that you must have a total of 31 credits (124 semester hours) in order to graduate.
+As you plan your fall schedule, keep in mind that you must have a total of 124 credits in order to graduate.

 TRANSFER EQUIVALENCY CODES